Handbook Menu

 The University of Chicago Law Review

-The Law Review publishes articles and book reviews by leading scholars along with comments written by students.
+The University of Chicago Law Review, the Law School’s oldest journal, publishes articles and book reviews by leading scholars along with comments written by students.
 In addition to participating in the editing and publication of legal scholarship, staff members have the unique opportunity to develop their own skills as writers and scholars.
-The Law Review emphasizes student works.
-On average, half of each issue is devoted to student comments.
-In recent years, approximately 50 students in each first-year class have been invited to join The Law Review on the basis of either academic performance or excellence in an annual writing competition.
-For more information visit http://lawreview.uchicago.edu/.
+Law Reviewemphasizes student works and, on average, half of each issue is devoted to student comments.
+IFor more information visit http://lawreview.uchicago.edu/.

 Grades and Law Review